MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 * `titlebar-area-inset-right`

 #### Defining Draggable Regions in Web Content
-Users expect to be able to grab and drag the upper region of a window and developers will need to accomodate that expectation by declaring certain parts of their web content as draggable.
+Users expect to be able to grab and drag the upper region of a window and developers will need to accommodate that expectation by declaring certain parts of their web content as draggable.
-This is accomplished through a webkit prorprietary CSS property called `-webkit-app-region`.
+This is accomplished through a webkit proprietary CSS property called `-webkit-app-region`.
 Effort to standardize the app-region property is ongoing with the CSS working group.

 >[!IMPORTANT]
 >To enable this experimental feature, you must start Microsoft Edge with the following command line parameter:
 >
-> **--enable-features=WebAppWindowControlsOverlay,WebAppManifestDisplayOverride**
+> **--enable-features=WebAppWindowControlsOverlay**

 #### Example